7 minutes read

 Buying CBD oil in Italy

-However, if you are thinking of setting up your CBD oil business in Italy you should still be careful and follow all regulations in Italy.
-Only do business with accredited dealers of CBD and cannabis products, this will lower the risk for your company.
+However, if you are thinking of setting up your CBD oil business in Italy, you should still be careful and follow all regulations in Italy.
+Only do business with accredited dealers of CBD and cannabis products; this will lower the risk for your company.

 Conclusion

-Italy is among the first nations to legalize CBD, and it has a relaxed attitude toward CBD products.
-Selling and buying CBD in Italy is entirely legal, making it a promising market for businesses.
-However, while Italy introduced Law 79 in 2014, which reclassified cannabis as a less dangerous drug, recreational cannabis remains illegal.
-Possession of small amounts results in a fine rather than a criminal charge.
+Italy is not among the first nations to legalize CBD, and its attitude is no longer “relaxed”: only compliant, non-restricted categories (e.g., certain topicals within EU cosmetics rules or non-flower hemp inputs) are currently marketable without prescription.
+Selling and buying CBD in Italy is not “entirely legal”; oral CBD extracted from the plant and flower/inflorescence products are restricted to prescription channels under current rules.
+However, while Italy introduced Law 79/2014, which eased penalties by classifying cannabis among less dangerous drugs, recreational cannabis remains illegal.
+Possession of small amounts results in an administrative sanction (e.g., fines/suspensions) rather than a criminal charge.

 is cbd oil legal in italy